Algorithmix/Papyrus/README.md

 **Visual Studio Solution** The solution contains both products

+## Commit Etiquette
+`git pull` before doing any work.
+Keep in sync!

+*ALWAYS* leave a commit message.

+Commit *ONE* change at a time.
+Please do not commit several additions.
+It makes finding errors hard.

 ## Where to Add What?

 Add to the `Utility` class, or the extend the `System.Drawing.Bitmap` Class.